 Like other windshield-mounted Escorts with GPS, the 9500ix can be detected by police radar detector-detectors.
 Drivers who prefer an undetectable model may want to consider an alternative.

 That would be the non-GPS Escort RedlineXR, the only windshield-mounted model that's undetectable.
-Among its other attributes is an LED display that stays visible in bright sunlight.
-We also found that it's less susceptible to the radar-based Blind Spot Monitoring systems that make the Max 360 false-alarm hysterically.
-Learn more.
+Among its other attributes, we found that it's less susceptible to the radar-based Blind Spot Monitoring systems that can make the Max 360 false-alarm hysterically.

 The RedlineXR also holds the record for the longest Ka-band radar range.
 Given that nearly every highway patrol uses this type of radar, the performance advantage is noteworthy.
 Learn more.